cameracluster/ipapi-shell/README.md

 # ipapi-shell
 - a simple shell script that shows user's IP address info
-- ipapi-shell uses from https://ipapi.com API to request a json object of user's IP info and returns a minimal output of the user's country of origin, city, continent and ip address.
+- ipapi-shell uses the API from https://ipapi.com to request a json object of user's IP info and returns a minimal output of the user's country of origin, city, continent and ip address.

 ## Screenshot:
 ![screencap](https://github.com/cameracluster/ipapi-shell/blob/main/scap2.png?raw=true)